 If you’re a gainfully employed graphic designer you probably have a boss.
 This means there are likely a number of scenarios your boss puts you in that stress you out daily.
 Sure, bosses can stress you out in all types of jobs, not just design.
 Working as designers, the annoying things your boss does are tasking you with last-minute ideas, not planning well, watching you work, not defining a project lead, and ignoring creative briefs.
-Here’s a bit more about each of these scenarios; some of which may seem all too familiar to you.
+Here’s a bit more about each of these scenarios and the annoying things your boss does; some of which may seem all too familiar to you.

 These are the kind of ideas that work best with the help of a time machine.
 You’re tasked with an urgent project.
 The annual staff Christmas party is tomorrow and the office is bare.
 Oh sure, there are Christmas decorations up, but nothing else.
 No staff achievement wall, no motivational quotes, just bare walls sprinkled in some tinsel.

 Your boss has decided this just won’t do and tasks you with decorating the office walls.
 You quickly whip up some 12″ by 12″ artwork to fill the empty picture frames laying around the office.
 You send a proof to your boss.
 All is good to go.
 You send to the printer with a rush order.
 An hour after the printer confirms the rush order will be done in time, your boss has changes.

 You try to explain that the file has already gone to the printer.
 Your boss says “it’s fine, just call and tell them to halt the order until they get the new file”.
 Now it’s your job to call the printer, cancel the rush, and tell them a new file will be on it’s way within the hour.
 Assuming there are no more changes.
 Unfortunately, it’s already 4pm and the printers will be closed in an hour.
 You then proceed to rage snap your pencil in half.